The Benefits of Car Wrap Advertising

-Outdoor media play a vital role in the media mix, according to a study by Arbitron, Inc., an international media and marketing research firm serving outdoor media, radio broadcasters, cable companies, advertisers and advertising agencies in the United States and Europe, because it reaches consumers missed by other media and enhances exposure of other media.
-Outdoor media reach consumers not exposed or only lightly exposed to newspaper and local television, for example, and are complimentary to radio campaigns.
+Outdoor media play a vital role in the media mix, according to a study by Arbitron, Inc., an international media and marketing research firm serving outdoor media, radio broadcasters, cable companies, advertisers, and advertising agencies in the United States and Europe because it reaches consumers missed by other media and enhances the exposure of other media.
+Outdoor media reach consumers not exposed or only lightly exposed to newspaper and local television, for example, and are complementary to radio campaigns.

 Outdoor media also reaches the entire socioeconomic spectrum of Americans, according to the study.
 People with heavy vehicle mileage and long commutes are more difficult to reach with both the newspaper — almost one out of three Americans do not read a daily newspaper anyway — and local TV news broadcasts.
 On the contrary, the study showed that virtually every American (96 percent) travels in a vehicle each week as either a driver or a passenger.

 So by nature, commuters are an exceptional advertising target in terms of both income and consumption habits.
 Thirty-five percent of heavy commuters come from households earning $75,000+, compared to only 23 percent for the U.S. average income profile.
 This group is likely to be aged between 25 and 54.

 Moreover, the Arbitron study concludes consumers who are reached repeatedly with a message show higher advertiser awareness, brand recall, and purchase behavior.
 Vehicle wrapping, then, offers advertisers an excellent opportunity to reach commuters on the highways and city streets.